pbrowne88/pykrusch/README.md

 krusch(model)
 ```

 `pykrusch` will create a visualization of the Bayesian GLM it is supplied with, outputting the result as `krusch.png` into the working directory.
-By altering the `outname` parameter, one can change the location, name, and format of the image output.^[At this time, `png` is the only supported image type.
-Others may or may not function properly.]
+By altering the `outname` parameter, one can change the location, name, and format of the image output (at this time, `png` is the only supported image type; others may or may not function properly).
 For example:

 ```python
 krusch(model, outname="img/simple_model.png")